toroc/coursera/oop-java/readme.md

 ## Support and contact details

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+Encourage them to contact you or make a contribution to the code.}_ -->

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+Java, UnfoldingMap, Processing

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+All rights reserved.
+Please do not use this to plagiarize assignments.